Changepoint Detection in Complex Models: Cross-Fitting Is Needed: Applications

+with probability at least $1 - n^{-C}$ for some constant $C > 0$. \end{corollary} This result is a corollary to Theorem \ref{thm:cvloss}.
+Condition~\ref{cond:predict_exist} posits the existence of a tuning parameter $\lambda^\ast \in \Lambda$ that yields low prediction error.
+This is a standard property of lasso that holds under Condition~\ref{cond:model_and_loss_lasso} \citep[see, e.g.,][]{qian2025reliever}.
+Unlike previous methods requiring carefully prespecified regularizers \citep{MR3453652,wang_statistically_2021,xu2024change}, Corollary \ref{coro:recycled_cv_lasso} demonstrates that RECV achieves the minimax-optimal detection rate up to a logarithmic factor \citep{rinaldo_localizing_2021}.
+This tuning flexibility allows RECV to adapt to heterogeneity across segments.
+Consequently, RECV provides a compelling strategy when the model fitting procedure inherently involves model selection.

-\begin{remark}[On ridgeless fits] The extension of consistency theories to include ridgeless fits is intriguing.
-For a given segment $I$ without changepoints, \cite{bartlett2020benign} demonstrates that the ridgeless estimator can achieve near-optimal prediction accuracy, specifically, $\|\hf_I^{\rm rl}-\f^\circ_I\|_\Sigma$ can be well-bounded, provided that the covariance matrix $\Sigma$ is \textit{benign} (cf. Definition 4 in \cite{bartlett2020benign}).
-Establishing a uniform bound similar to Condition \ref{cond:predict_lasso} could ensure the predictive accuracy necessary for consistent changepoint detection. \end{remark}
+\begin{remark}[On ridgeless fits] For a given segment $I$ without changepoints, \cite{bartlett2020benign} shows that the ridgeless estimator can achieve consistent prediction accuracy; specifically, $\|\hf_I^{\rm rl}-\f_{I}^\ast\|_\Sigma$ can be controlled, provided that $\Sigma$ is \textit{benign} (cf. Definition 4 in \cite{bartlett2020benign}).
+It may be possible to extend the techniques in \cite{bartlett2020benign} to establish the predictive accuracy required in Condition \ref{cond:predict} on nearly homogeneous segments.
+Extending the present theory to ridgeless fits is a promising direction for future research. \end{remark}